 He earned his first call up to the United States senior team under Jurgen Klinsmann.

-He made his debut under the German in a 4-0 win over Guatemala in their 2018 World Cup qualifier.
+Pulisic made his international debut under the German in a 4-0 win over Guatemala in their 2018 World Cup qualifier.

 In doing so, Christian became the youngest American to play a World Cup qualifier.

 Christian became the youngest player to score a goal for the United States in a 4-0 victory over Bolivia in May 2016.

 Christian netted two goals and made two assists in a 6–0 victory over Saint Vincent and the Grenadines in their World Cup qualifier.